What To Expect:

 We appreciate that going to a church for the first time can be quite overwhelming, maybe make you feel uncomfortable and can be a bit scary.
 We can, however, guarantee that you will be made welcome no matter who you are or whatever your background.

-Maybe this is going to be your first visit to an Elim Pentecostal Church?
+Maybe this is going to be your first visit to a Community Church?
 Read on and you will find lots of information that will take some of the potential worry out of your first visit.

 Where should I park?

 The centre has its own private car park and there are blue badge parking bays in front of the building.

 There is no dress code; Some like to come in suits, others in more casual wear.

 God is more interested in the heart than your outward appearance- and so are we.

 There are no reserved seats; sit where you are most comfortable.
 Don’t worry that you may be sitting in someone else’s seat, you won’t be!